naggie/dsnet/README.md

     To remove an interface or bring it down, use standard tools such as iproute2.
     To modify or remove peers, edit /etc/dsnet-config.json and then run sync.

+Dsnet assumes a DNS server is running on the server.

 To send configurations, ffsend (with separately transferred password) or a local QR code generator may be used.